 Participant fees support an infrastructure for this national co-op of peer programs for rural health professions education and training.
 These fees are invoiced in May of each year and paid annually as a participant for the academic year July 1 through June 30.
 For a single annual fee, participants also receive these benefits:

 Technical assistance: Periodic technical assistance by phone or email at no charge, and extended services or technical assistance in person at 50% of the usual charge.
 The latter potentially represents at least a $5,000 benefit.

 Reduced Annual Conference Registration: For two individual program faculty, administrators, or staff.

 Recruitment: Our participating programs are promoted to potential students and faculty on our website, maps, and in other public venues.

 Research Network: Faculty and residents can use their participation in research activities of the RTT Collaborative as evidence or scholarly activity for the purpose of program accreditation.
-The Collaborative for Rural Collaborative Primary care Research, Education, and Practice (Rural PREP) is situated alongside the RTT Collaborative, and offers support in promoting scholarly work.
+In 2022 The RTT Collaborative launched an inaugural Annual Scholarly Intensive for Rural Programs, and offers support in promoting scholarly work through its micro research program.

 Faculty Development: Through annual meeting participation and the development of online learning communities, videoconference Rural PREP Faculty Development webinars, faculty fellowship opportunities, and peer consultation, and a Google Email List